tiarno/reachtim/content/articles/bottle.md

 ![peoplelist][peoplelist]

-To view a particular person, the logic is the same except we get back a single record: `person.tpl`.
+To view a particular person, the logic is similar, except we get back a single record: Here is the template `person.tpl`:

     :::html
     <!doctype html>